-Audits are typically conducted on-site and are announced, but under certain circumstances they may be conducted as Remote Audits (see → Remote Audit versus On-site Audit) or as Unannounced Audits (see → Announced versus Unannounced Audits).
+Audits are typically conducted on-site and are announced, but under certain circumstances they may be conducted as Remote / Hybrid Audits (see section → Remote / Hybrid Audit versus On-site Audit) or as Unannounced Audits (see section → Announced versus Unannounced Audits).
 In such cases, the audit process differs from the procedure for announced On-site Audits.

-There are 4 main audit methodologies/processes:
+There are 5 main audit methodologies/processes:

 - → Audit process for On-site Audits

 - → Audit process for Remote Audits

 - → Audit process for Digital Audits

 - Audit process for Unannounced Audits

+- → Audit process for Hybrid Audits